 Goodwill is measured at cost less accumulated impairment losses.
-Goodwill is not amortised, however its carrying value is assessed annually against its recoverable amoun.
+Goodwill is not amortised, however its carrying value is assessed annually against its recoverable amount, as explained below in Note 3(g) Impairment.
 Gains and losses on the disposal of an entity include the carrying amount of goodwill relating to the entity sold.
 Goodwill is allocated to cash-generating units for the purpose of impairment testing.
 In the year ended 31 December 2015 all goodwill was written-down.
 Details of the policy on assessing the carrying value of non-current assets are disclosed in Note 9.

-Other intangible assets
+(iii) Other intangible assets